How to Include us in Your Will

 A Specific legacy is the gift of a specific item or asset such as shares or jewellery.

 A Pecuniary legacy is a fixed sum of money.
 It is worth bearing in mind that inflation can reduce the value of pecuniary legacies over time, so it is worth reviewing your Will on a regular basis, whether or not your circumstances change.

 A Residuary legacy is a gift of all or part of your net estate (what remains after all taxes, specific gifts and the cost of administering the estate have been paid).
 This type of legacy should be expressed as a percentage or share of your estate.

 Executors are the people chosen by you to carry out the instructions contained in your Will.
-If certain conditions are met, you can choose the RSPB to be your executor.
-Please contact us for further information.

 Request a booklet